Lightning-Universe/lightning-flash/docs/source/general/data.rst

     predictions = lightning_module(data)

-Postprocess and Output
+OutputTransform and Output
 __________________________

-Once the predictions have been generated by the Flash :class:`~flash.core.model.Task`, the Flash :class:`~flash.core.data.data_pipeline.DataPipeline` will execute the :class:`~flash.core.data.process.Postprocess` hooks and the
+Once the predictions have been generated by the Flash :class:`~flash.core.model.Task`, the Flash :class:`~flash.core.data.data_pipeline.DataPipeline` will execute the :class:`~flash.core.data.io.output_transform.OutputTransform` hooks and the
 :class:`~flash.core.data.io.output.Output` behind the scenes.

-First, the :meth:`~flash.core.data.process.Postprocess.per_batch_transform` hooks will be applied on the batch predictions.
+First, the :meth:`~flash.core.data.io.output_transform.OutputTransform.per_batch_transform` hooks will be applied on the batch predictions.
-Then, the :meth:`~flash.core.data.process.Postprocess.uncollate` will split the batch into individual predictions.
+Then, the :meth:`~flash.core.data.io.output_transform.OutputTransform.uncollate` will split the batch into individual predictions.
-Next, the :meth:`~flash.core.data.process.Postprocess.per_sample_transform` will be applied on each prediction.
+Next, the :meth:`~flash.core.data.io.output_transform.OutputTransform.per_sample_transform` will be applied on each prediction.
 Finally, the :meth:`~flash.core.data.io.output.Output.serialize` method will be called to serialize the predictions.

 .. note:: The transform can be applied either on device or ``CPU``.